SAFE AND ACCESSIBLE COURTS: ORIENTING PRINCIPLES FOR CANADIAN COURT OPERATIONS IN RESPONSE TO COVID-19

-The Public Health Agency of Canada (PHAC) has recommended using a layered approach of control measures that can be adapted to various work environments in order to support the safe restoration of activities in response to the COVID-19 pandemic.
+The Public Health Agency of Canada (PHAC) and the Canadian Centre for Occupational Health and Safety (CCOHS) recommend using a layered approach of control measures that can be adapted to various work environments in order to support the safe restoration or continuation of activities in response to the COVID-19 pandemic.

 These control measures embody common elements of federal, provincial, and territorial public health approaches and occupational health and safety legislation.
 Selecting workplace-appropriate control measures involves identifying risks and implementing corresponding risk mitigation measures.

-Occupational health and safety representatives of court employees should be consulted in this process.
-Risk identification and mitigation also present an opportunity to consider broader accessibility issues from the outset, to ensure that access is as broad and safe as possible, including for those who may face multiple layers of vulnerability or additional access to justice challenges.
+Occupational health and safety representatives of court personnel should be consulted in this process.
+Risk identification and mitigation also present an opportunity to consider broader accessibility issues for court users, including those who face intersecting factors of marginalization or vulnerability or additional barriers to access to justice.

 In this context: